alexarice/Syllepsis/Syllepsis.lagda.md

+{---
-# The Kavvos-Sojakova proof of Syllepsis in Agda
+title = "The Kavvos-Sojakova proof of Syllepsis in Agda";
+---}

 In this file we work through the Kavvos-Sojakova proof of the syllepsis as given in [this paper](https://dl.acm.org/doi/10.1145/3531130.3533347).

 <details>
 <summary> Module header </summary>

 ```agda
 module Syllepsis where